AntaresSimulatorTeam/antares-xpansion/docs/user-guide/get-started/2-candidate-definition.md

     (availability of CCG cluster
     in the virtual node \\(fr_{ccg} > 330 \cdot 19 + 330 \cdot 50\\) in this example).

+!!!
+Remark
+    If the user specifies an `already-installed-capacity` for the decommissioning candidate, this capacity will **not** be decommissioned by Antares-Xpansion.

-For the _decommissioning candidates_, the final result is opposite of that of the _investment candidates_:
+From the modelling of _decommissioning candidates_, it follows that the final result should be read "in the opposite way" compared to _investment candidates_:

   - If the result displayed in the console for `fr_ccg_decommissioning` is 300 x 19 MW invested, this means that **no unit is decommissioned**.
-  - If the result displayed in the console `fr_ccg_decommissioning` is 0 MW invested, this means that **all units have been decommissioned**.
+  - If the result displayed in the console for `fr_ccg_decommissioning` is 0 MW invested, this means that **all units have been decommissioned**.